 Can I apply for a US birth certificate apostille from abroad?

 Yes.
-You can mail your documents to the Secretary of State, or use a professional agency to handle the process on your behalf.
+You can mail your documents to the Secretary of State or use a professional agency.

 Is embassy legalization needed after apostille?

-For Hague Convention countries, apostille alone is sufficient.
-For non-Hague countries, embassy attestation may still be required.
+For Hague Convention countries, apostille is sufficient.
+For non-Hague countries, embassy attestation is required.

 Website: www.laclasse.in